Eterna™

 gradient

-* Approximately one hour per month or three hours five times per year at standard (nominal) settings for BurstDR™ programs: 30/90 dosing when programmed with amplitude of 0.6mA and all other BurstDR™ settings are left at default.
-Recommended recharge frequency and duration for competitor product described in their respective IFU or clinical study
+* Upon implant of the Eterna™ SCS System, approximately three hours five times per year (69 to 74 days between charges) or one hour per month (25 to 27 days between charges) at standard (nominal) settings for BurstDR™ programming: 30/90 dosing when programmed with amplitude of 0.6mA and all other BurstDR™ stimulation settings are left at default.
+Recommended recharge frequency and duration for competitor product described in their respective IFU or clinical studies, which may involve different patient populations and other variables.
+Not a head-to-head comparison of stimulation settings or clinical outcomes.

-***** Available on eligible Apple mobile digital devices.
-For a list of personal Apple mobile digital devices compatible with Abbott’s Patient Controller app, visit http://www.NMmobiledevicesync.com/dbs OR http://www.NMmobiledevicesync.com/cp
+†† Available on eligible Apple mobile digital devices.
+For a list of personal Apple mobile digital devices compatible with the NeuroSphere™ Patient Controller App from Abbott, visit http://www.NMmobiledevicesync.com/cp.

 3. Abbott.
 Eterna™ SCS IPG Lowest Recharge Burden Comparison Memo (MAT-2210739); 2023.

-10. Abbott.
+7. Abbott.
 MRI Procedure Information.
-Abbott Medical MR Conditional SCS and DRG Systems, Clinician's Manual.
-2022
+MR Conditional Eterna™ SCS System, Clinician's Manual.
+2023.

 Important Safety Information